vespa-engine/blog/_posts/2021-09-30-computing-with-tensors.md

 For instance, this can be useful for a single tensor to contain the weights for multiple versions of a model, e.g., a neural network.

-All in all, this enables a very flexible data representation.
+All in all, this enables a flexible data representation.

 ## Tensor operations